paniblanca/paniblanca/README.md

 ## Hola, hi, hej!
 This is Blanca! 👋

 This is Blanca Paniello-Castillo! ✨
-I'm a PhD Fellow at the Barcelona Institute for Global Health (ISGlobal), currently studying how socioeconomic factors can explain the differential climate change adaptation in Europe.
+I'm a PhD Fellow at the Barcelona Institute for Global Health (ISGlobal), currently studying how socioeconomic factors can explain differential climate change adaptation in Europe.

 I also do some gender and risk perception stuff!